mauricioaniche/mauricioaniche.github.io/_talks/2024-02-04-scaling-test-strategies.md

 categories: ["talk"]
 ---

 Defining a good testing strategy is an important step when talking about software quality.
-In this presentation, I comment on the main points when defining one:
+In this presentation, I talk about:

+* Scaling
   * Focus on fast tests
   * Pre-merge tests as a priority
-* Define your own testing pyramid
+  * Define your own testing strategy
-* Ensure tests are independent
-* Make it easy to write tests
-* Identify the challenges and work on it!
   * Focus on smaller scope tests
+  * Apply thorough testing techniques
+* Testing the legacy
   * Refactoring will never come first
   * Create test plans
   * Assign test champions
+* Organization and tracking
+  * Get the company's buy in
   * Have tracking metrics
-* Learn from colleagues
-* Go beyond testing
+* Developer experience
+  * Make it easy to write tests
+  * Make your CI fast
+  * Build a community

 ## Slides